awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-detection.md

 ### Create a Labeling Job \(API\)<a name="sms-point-cloud-object-detection-create-labeling-job-api"></a>

-This section covers details you need to know when you create a labeling job using the Amazon SageMaker API operation `CreateLabelingJob`\.
+This section covers details you need to know when you create a labeling job using the SageMaker API operation `CreateLabelingJob`\.
 This API defines this operation for all AWS SDKs\.
 To see a list of language\-specific SDKs supported for this operation, review the **See Also** section of [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html)\.

 [Create a Labeling Job \(API\)](sms-create-labeling-job-api.md), provides an overview of the `CreateLabelingJob` operation\.
 Follow these instructions and do the following while you configure your request:
 + You must enter an ARN for `HumanTaskUiArn`\.
 Use `arn:aws:sagemaker:<region>:394669845002:human-task-ui/PointCloudObjectDetection`\.
 Replace `<region>` with the AWS Region you are creating the labeling job in\.